arismelachroinos/lscript/README.md

 **Its not only for noobs.Its for whoever wants to type less and do actually more.**

 ### What is this
-This is a script that automates many procedures about wifi penetration and hacking.
+This is a script for Kali Linux that automates many procedures about wifi penetration and hacking.
 I actually made it for fun for me just to save some time, but i don't mind publicing it.

 ### Features